Anuradhapura kingdom: Arrival of Buddhism

 One of the most notable events during the Anuradhapura kingdom was the introduction of Buddhism to the country.

+Devanampiya Tissa (250–210 BCE), a Sinhalese King of the Maurya lineage, played a pivotal role in introducing Buddhism to Sri Lanka.
+His links with Emperor Ashoka facilitated the arrival of Mahinda, son of Asoka in 247 BCE to spread the teachings of the Buddha.
+Sangamitta, Mahinda's sister, brought a Bodhi sapling to the island via Jambukola (Sambiliturei).
+Sangamitta's son Samanera Sumana also accompanied them to aid in propagating Buddhism, following the Third Buddhist Council, upon the recommendation of Moggaliputta-Tissa (Ashoka's spiritual teacher).
+They were further accompanied by Bhankuka, a lay disciple and maternal grandson of Mahinda's aunt.However, historical evidence does not confirm that Emperor Ashoka had a son named Mahinda (or by any other name) or a daughter named Sangamitta.

+King Devanampiya Tissa’s reign was also crucial for the establishment of Theravada Buddhism in Sri Lanka and had a lasting impact on the island’s religious and cultural history.

 A strong alliance existed between Devanampiya Tissa (250–210 BC) and Ashoka of India, who sent a mission of five monks including Arahat Mahinda, and a novice.
 They encountered Devanampiya Tissa at Mihintale on a Poson poya day.
 After this meeting, king Devanampiya Tissa embraced Buddhism and the order of monks was established in the country.
 The king, guided by Arahat Mahinda, took steps to firmly establish Buddhism in the country.

-Soon afterwards, the bhikkhuni Sanghamitta arrived from India in order to establish the Bhikkhuni sasana (order of nuns) in the country.
+Soon afterwards, Sanghamitta, a bhikkhuni from India, arrived in order to establish the Bhikkhuni sasana (order of nuns) in the country.
 She brought along with her a sapling from the Sri Maha Bodhi, the tree under which the Buddha attained enlightenment.
 The king sent his cousin, Prince Aritta to Dambakolapatuna to escort the delegation back to Anuradhapura.
 The bo sapling was then planted at the Mahamevna Gardens in Anuradhapura and bestowed the newly planted Jaya Sri Maha Bodhi. on his kingdom.
 Prince Aritta along with other men was ordained by Arahat Madinda, thus establishing the order of the monks in Sri Lanka.
 Similarly Lady Anula, a member of the royal family was ordained along with 400 other women.
 This was the origin of the order of the nuns.
 Subsequently, Buddhism was established as the main religion of Sri Lanka.